‘Til Kingdom Come is a documentary that shows why evangelicals and right-wing Israelis have gotten in bed with each other.

 Lara Friedman gets straight to the point when she says: “It’s understandable of Israelis to seek allies.
 It’s a question though of who you decide to align with and what it says about you.
 It’s the irony of our times that there are great friends of the Jewish people who can be seen as anti-Semitic.”

 Asked about Pastor William Bingham’s comments in a church, Yael Eckstein mentions being triggered whenever JC is intertwined into Hebrew Bible teachings.
 William Bingham is asked about what will happen to Jews when the end times come.
 Again, evangelicals and Jews have two very different viewpoints here.
-There is really no way to reconcile these views and so we should be really unfortable here.
+There is really no way to reconcile these views.

 Binghamtown Baptist Church Pastor Boyd Bingham IV speaks of Trump’s appeal in his community.
 He mentions feeling like being looked down by people in larger cities and affluent areas.
 Bingham visits Israel later on in the film where he also meets with Munther Isaac, a pastor at the Christmas Evangelical Lutheran Church in Bethlehem.
 Isaac and Bingham have clear disagreements.
 I kid you not–Bingham says this point blank to the camera when Isaac isn’t around: